d1b1/node-braque/README.md

 3. Abstracting the Auth pattern to allow for custom Auth Handlers.
 4. Tests
 5. Code assists.
 Looking for a way to generate local docs files to speed up development.
+6. Review the way the code handles APIs that expect query values.

 ### Route file format
 The route file provides the glue for any API abstraction.
 It tells braque about the endpoint infomation, protocal